 - Cornell’s Environmental Health and Safety (EHS) Department is the initial contact for when you submit a university injury report

-- As follow-up, Cornell’s EHS alerts the Assistant Dean for Graduate Student Life who will contact you to offer support and help identify and engage resources across campus who can assist.
+- If any questions or concerns, please feel free to contact Senior Assistant Dean for Graduate Student Life who will contact you to offer support and help identify and engage resources across campus who can assist.

 Any appeals must be directed to the New York State Workers’ Compensation Board, as governed by New York State Workers’ Compensation law.
 Individuals covered under Workers’ Compensation are barred by law from suing the employer (here, the university) for monetary damages arising from their injuries.